zevross-spatial/rpackage-sensorDataImport/README.md

 * Sometimes deleting NAMESPACE and re-running document(), load_all() helped
 * The rows might be getting uploaded to PostgreSQL but pgAdmin may not be updating so you may need to run `count` rather than `refresh`
 * How should we handle time zone -- do we need to have the user input?
+* roxygen2::document() a problem with files on network drive.
+Issue with `file.access()` within the `digest` package.
+Right now I'm using a local drive.